 However, investing in proper commercial flooring is important when you start a business, not only for aesthetic reasons, but also practical ones.
 Wherever you start your business, here’s why you need specialist commercial flooring.

 If you have a business premises in London, or a busy town in Kent such as Dartford, then you’ll hopefully get a lot of foot traffic.
 If you use non-commercial flooring, then high-traffic areas will quickly get worn, meaning they need to be replaced quickly.
 Make sure you use wooden floors or carpet made especially for commercial use, as it’ll be designed to take the extra strain.

 Flooring can make a big difference to the look of your business premises.
-Commercial flooring is essential because:
+Specialist commercial flooring is essential because:

 - It won’t wear as quickly

 - It can stand up better to impact and stress